Mukoni24/Angela-s-Hope-for-Tomorrow-Foundation/README.md

 5. Newsletter’s sign-ups – number of newsletter subscribers.
 6. User engagement – engagements on programmes, events, and social media sites.

+## Proposed Website Features and functionality:
+Angela’s Hope Foundation website is meant to be an easily accessible platform that can enable people to find out more information on the organization and its various activities.
+Some of the important features and functions of the website include:

+1. Home page - This page would provide introduction about Angela’s Hope Foundation by means of its logo, slogan, information and a community-based image.
+Navigation links will also be there for the convenience of the visitors.

+2. About Us – This page will contain information about the foundation, its history, its mission, its vision, and its purpose.

+3. Community Programmes - There will be an opportunity for visitors to learn about programs like education, food assistance, youth mentoring, skill development, and outreach programs.

+4. Gallery - In this section, photographs of the various activities and community programmes that the foundation undertakes will be displayed for visitors to see.

+5. News & Events – The latest updates regarding the foundation’s activities and events will be mentioned in this section.

+6. Volunteer Registration – Those who are willing to volunteer for the foundation shall have the option to learn more about volunteering opportunities and register themselves.

+7. Donations – The donations part of the website will contain information on how people can contribute to the foundation financially.

+8. Contact Us - Visitors can have access to contact information about the foundation and use the available means of communication to reach out.

+9. Enquiries – Through an enquiry form, visitors will be able to contact the foundation with any queries or requests.

+10. Responsive Navigation – The navigation bar will contain links for the primary pages, and the responsiveness will enable the site to work well on all screen sizes.

+11. Call to Action Elements – Actions like volunteering and donations will make sure that people become part of the activities of the foundation and its programs.